 Another nearly 4% of the island's territory is part of the UN buffer zone.
 The Northern part is only recognized as an independent state by Turkey and the occupation is viewed as illegal under international law.
 The official statement of international authorities is that Cyprus is under Turkish occupation and the conflict is in a state of a ceasefire.
 But despite the troubled times and the recent financial crisis, which hit Cyprus’s economy quite hard, the island and its inhabitants demonstrate a lot of resilience.
 Younger generations seem to care less about the past and animosity all that much, and just like the Irish, hope for the unification of their treasured homeland.

 I know Cyprus might sound like a retirement destination.
-Make no mistake, the island is very much alive and has a lot in store besides all those dusty ruins and boring stories.
+But don’t judge a book by its cover: the island is very much alive and has a lot in store besides all those dusty ruins and boring stories.
 The beaches are stunning, even if a bit small and crowded for my taste, but they make up for it with numbers.
-Ask the locals, if you don't feel like fighting for a sunbathing spot.
+Ask the locals, if you don’t feel like fighting for a sunbathing spot.
 You just might stumble upon a beach straight out of that Leonardo di Caprio movie.
 You will find all of Cyprus strong assets: sun, ancient culture, vibrant nightlife, delicious local food, and much more in the divided capital Nicosia.
 The city split in two by a UN demilitarized zone or Green Zone in the 21st century is surreal.
 The two divided city parts even serve the same dishes in restaurants, sausages, for example.
 The recipe is the same but they use different kinds of meat, depending on which part of the city you eat them.
 In the northern part of Nicosia they are created from with, while in southern part they will use pork meat.
-It's exactly how Nicosia feels; everything is familiar yet slightly different depending on which side of the "border" you will be.
+It’s exactly how Nicosia feels; everything is familiar yet slightly different depending on which side of the border you will be.